 Summary of Findings (For those who don’t want all the details)

-In Brevard County, both the number of homes/condos coming on the market (supply) and the number of homes/condos going under contract (demand) had significant decreases between the end of February and the middle of April.
-However, since then,the supply of homes/condos has returned to what it wasbefore Covid-19 affected the market.
-And surprisingly, the number of single family homes currently being sold (the demand) has increased over 20% from where it was immediately prior to the pandemic regarding prices, the data shows that Covid-19 has had no effect on sales prices.
+In Brevard County, both the number of homes/condos coming on the market (supply) and the number of homes/condos going under contract (demand) had decreased significantly between the end of February and the middle of April.
+However, since then, the supply of homes/condos has recovered somewhat but is still not where it was before Covid-19 affected the market.
+And surprisingly, both the number of condos and single-family homes currently being sold per week (the demand) has increased over 25% compared to pre-Covid-19 sales.
+The data shows that Covid-19 has had no effect on sales prices.
 Note that this data is only from Brevard County and likely does not represent what is happening in other areas of Florida.
 Check back for weekly updates.

 The first two graphs below show the trend in the number of single family homes and condos that went under contract during this period in 2020 versus 2019.
 While in 2019 there were ups and downs to these numbers, in 2020 for single family homes there is a distinct pattern of decline from March 1st through April 11th and then a distinct recovery since April 11th.
 Similarly for condominiums, there was a decline through April 18th and then a subsequent rise.
-For condos, the number of new sales contracts is essentially the same as it was in late February and early March, but for single family homes sales are surprisingly up over 20%!
+Surprisingly, compared to pre-Covid-19 sales, single-family homes and condo sales are both up over 25%!

-The next two graphs show the trend in the number of single family homes and condos that were newly listed from Feb 23rd through May 23rd in 2020 versus 2019.
+The next two graphs show the trend in the number of single family homes and condos that were newly listed from Feb 23rd through June 27th in 2020 versus 2019.
 Both graphs show that at the end of February 2020 more homes were coming on the market than in the same period of 2019.
-However, this year the number of new listings started dropping after March 1st and continued that trend until the week ending April 11th.
-At that point the number of new listings was less than half of what it was on March 1st, 2020, and less than half of what it was in the week ending April 11th, 2019.
-However, in the last six weeks it appears that this declining trend has leveled off, and now for single family homes there is a gradual increase and leveling off.
-While potential sellers have been reluctant to list their homes during the pandemic, that trend appears to be slowly changing as they become accustomed to social distancing and they see that people are still in the market to buy.
+However, this year the number of new listings started dropping after March 1st and continued that trend until the week ending April 11th when it hit its low point with the number of new listings at less than half of what it was on March 1st, 2020, and less than half of what it was in the week ending April 11th, 2019.
+Since mid-April the number of new listings has been fluctuating from week to week with an overall increase from the low point but not yet near where it was prior to Covid-19.

 It’s important to understand the balance between the number of houses on the market (supply) and the number of houses being sold (demand).
-Typically, the way the market works is that when supply is up and demand is down, it is good for buyers to get good deals; and conversely, when demand is up and supply is down it is good for sellers and prices typically rise.
+Typically, the way the market works is that when supply is up and demand is down, it is easy for buyers to get good deals; and conversely, when demand is up and supply is down, sellers benefit and prices typically rise.
 The graphs presented above show the effect Covid-19 has had on supply and demand.
 Specifically, the second set of graphs depicts changes to supply.
-These graphs show that, supply was declining during the initial stages of the pandemic but now additions to supply (i.e. homes being listed) are back to normal.
+These graphs show that, supply was declining during the initial stages of the pandemic but now additions to supply (i.e. homes being listed) has recovered somewhat.
 Demand is represented by the first set of graphs (new pending sales).
-Those graphs show that while demand sharply declined in March through mid-April, it has since recovered and surpassed 2019 levels.
-To summarize, demand has increased and supply is approximately back to “normal”.
+Those graphs show that while demand sharply declined in March through mid-April, it has since recovered and surpassed previous levels.
+To summarize, demand has increased considerably and supply has declined somewhat.

 It’s OK if you didn’t completely understand the previous paragraph because we’re going to give you the gist of it now.
 The lower the “month’s supply of inventory” (MSI) number the better the market is for sellers, and the higher the MSI number the better the market is for buyers.
 A “Seller’s Market” is commonly defined as when the MSI is at less than 6 months and a “Buyer’s Market” when the MSI is greater than 6 months.
 In the last few years, we have been in a strong Seller’s Market with the MSI being at approximately 2 to 3 months.

-The next two graphs depict the MSI trend for Feb 23rd to May 23rd, 2020 versus 2019.
-The single family home graph shows that the MSI during this period in 2020 was steadily increasing until April 11th when it hit 4.5 months but after that experienced a sharp decline followed by a slow decline to now being at 1.7 which is lower than on March 1st (2.1 months) and lower than it was this same time last year (2.7 months).
+The next two graphs depict the MSI trend for Feb 23rd through June 27th, 2020 versus 2019.
+The single family home graph shows that the MSI during this period in 2020 was steadily increasing until April 11th when it hit 4.5 months but after that experienced a sharp decline followed by a slow decline to now being at 1.4 which is lower than on March 1st (2.1 months) and much lower than it was this same time last year (2.9 months).
 The condo graph shows a similar trend but with a much sharper increase and subsequent decrease.
-The condo MSI is currently at 3.3 months which is less than March 1st, 2020 and less than this time last year.
-These low MSI numbers are very good news for sells, especially those selling single family homes.
+The condo MSI is currently at 2.3 months which is less than March 1st, 2020 (3.5 months) and less than this time last year (3.6 months).
+These low MSI numbers are very good news for sellers!

-And finally we come to what most people want to know – how has Covid-19 affected home prices?
-Well, the short answer is they haven’t, at least not in Brevard County.
-The graph below shows that prices have remained pretty steady at levels a bit above what they were in 2019.
+And finally we come to what most people want to know; how has Covid-19 affected home prices?
+Well, the short answer is it hasn’t, at least not in Brevard County.
+The graph below shows that prices have remained pretty steady at levels a bit above where they were in 2019.
 We cannot see a final sales price until a sale actually closes, and since it typically takes 30 to 45 days after a contract is signed for the sale to close, we would expect to see price changes due to Covid-19 to start appearing mid-April.
 But as this graph shows, there is no indication that prices have been affected at all.
 This is in line with the other graphs showing that the supply & demand only had a brief dip before returning to normal.